 Mount Rushmore may be the first image that comes to mind when you think about South Dakota.
 But there’s so much more to see and do here.
 Western South Dakota is a tourist mecca not only for Mount Rushmore but Custer State Park, Wind Cave National Park, Jewel Cave National Monument, Badlands National Park and Minuteman Missile National Historic Site.
 Deadwood is a hotbed of history while Hot Springs is a bone-bed of mammoth proportions – think fossils of more than five dozen Columbian and wooly mammoths.
 The flatter central and eastern portions of the state have their own treasures including the grand capitol building in Pierre, De Smet with its Laura Ingalls Wilder heritage.
 Mitchell’s quirky Corn Palace and Mitchell Prehistoric Indian Village and Sioux Falls with a charming downtown studded with public art.

-Top tier treats from glacial lakes to barren badlands
+Top tier treats in North Dakota from glacial lakes to barren badlands

 Theodore Roosevelt slept here.
 He hunted here and had a ranch and it may have been here, in western North Dakota, that he formulated his philosophy about protecting and preserving the natural environment.
 His legacy is celebrated in Theodore Roosevelt National Park.
 The Missouri River was integral in the settlement of the state.
 Get at great view of the river from the top of the state capitol in Bismark.
 Be your own Corps of Discovery at the Lewis and Clark Interpretive Center.
 Travel back further in time at the Knife River Indian Villages National Historic Site.
 This state has a long and interesting history plus some amazing scenery.